 Have a look at this photograph:

 It is a great example of a speaker breaking away from the lectern.
 The speaking area is fairly large and the speaker is using it.
 Notice how he opens himself to the audience.
-They can see his entire body, most of which would otherwise be hidden behind the lectern.
+They can see his entire body, most of which the lectern would otherwise hide.
 He is able to use his arm to make a sweeping gesture.
 (In fact, it is too bad that he did not have a lapel microphone; having a handheld one greatly limits his range of motion.)
 He is interacting with the audience.

 Keep in mind that a speaker should exercise judgment about how much walking, if any, to do.
 Sometimes the speaking area is just not conducive to walking around; sometimes the solemnity of the occasion is such that it is better to stay put behind the lectern.
 That is fine.
 Using a lectern can be completely appropriate.